 There are a lot of legal gray areas when it comes to workers’ comp and health benefits.
 Maybe your employer says your injury isn’t work-related.
 Maybe they stop paying your premiums without telling you.
 Or maybe your coverage is dropped while you’re still receiving treatment.
 These situations aren’t just stressful — they can seriously impact your recovery and your finances.

 That’s why it’s so important to talk to a Munley workers’ comp lawyer in Pennsylvania as soon as possible.
-Our team of experienced attorneys will help you understand your rights, negotiate with your employer and their insurance company to keep your coverage in place, fight back if your benefits are unfairly denied, and explore other coverage options if your insurance is dropped.
+Our team of experienced attorneys will answer your questions, help you understand your rights, negotiate with your employer and their insurance company to keep your coverage in place, fight back if your benefits are unfairly denied, and explore other coverage options if your insurance is dropped.

-Health Insurance & Workers’ Compensation Frequently Asked Questions (FAQs)
+Health Insurance & Workers’ Compensation FAQs

 No. Workers’ compensation only covers medical treatment related to your work injury.
 It does not replace your regular health insurance.
 You will still need health insurance for any medical expenses that are not tied to your injury.